 The ePDG should be selected for a PLMN providing access to a PSAP serving a geographic area in which the UE is located for any country in which PSAPs serve different geographic areas.

-These requirements are not supported in SEW phase 1 because with static selection L8, the selected ePDG will always be for the HPLMN and with dynamic selection L9, it is not guaranteed that a PLMN will be found in the same country as the UE (requirement R1) or that if it is, the PLMN will necessarily enable access to a PSAP supporting a geographic area in which the UE is located when PSAPs support different geographic areas (requirement R2).
+These requirements are not supported in SEW phase 1 because, with static selection L8, the selected ePDG will always be for the HPLMN and with dynamic selection L9, it is not guaranteed that a PLMN will be found in the same country as the UE (requirement R1), or that if it is found, it is not guaranteed that the PLMN will necessarily enable access to a PSAP supporting a geographic area in which the UE is located when PSAPs support different geographic areas (requirement R2).

 3. Enhancement of ePDG selection for SEW phase 2